 Beef brisket only needs a generous amount of salt and pepper, some garlic cloves, garlic powder and sprigs of fresh thyme.
 Then, cook it low and slow in the oven with a mixture of green peppers, onions, red wine, aujus gravy and carrots until it’s tender and ready to serve.

 The key ingredients to the flavorful gravy are the green peppers and onions.
 They completely melt and dissolve in the liquid, making this amazing gravy for you to pour over the meat when serving.
 Best of all, while it’s cooking, its aroma makes the entire house smell amazing!

-The meat turns out super tender and so tasty, and the gravy that comes with it goes perfectly, and it even works well when added to mashed potatoes.
-Mm, it’s real comfort food at its best!
+The meat turns out super tender and SO tasty!
+The gravy that comes with this brisket goes perfectly and works very well when it is served with a side of our Easy Garlic Mashed Potatoes.
+Mm, this is real comfort food at its best!

 If you are cooking for a crowd, a slow oven baked brisket is perfect.
 It frees up your time to do other things you need to get done, or enjoy doing.
 Like relax!